-You’ll also want to consider mousing accessories like wrist rests for extra support and bungees that keep your mouse locked in position and ready for action.
+You’ll also want to consider ergonomic computer accessories like wrist rests for extra support and bungees that keep your mouse locked in position and ready for action.
 Oh, and a thick, cushioned mouse pad for good measure!

 Last on our list of peripherals is the headset.

 Headsets aren’t going to have an impact on ergonomics.
-However, make no mistake: your headset will have a significant impact on your overall comfort level when gaming on PC or console.
+However, make no mistake: your headset will have a significant impact on your overall fatigue level, and it’s a key peripheral for console gaming ergonomics.
 But finding the perfect pair is easier said than done.

 First of all, it’s got to be light enough to sit atop your head for hours on end without causing fatigue or discomfort (we generally recommend shooting for below 20 ounces).
 The earpads must be soft enough to hug your head without irritating you (we recommend soft leatherette or velour).
 And the headset has to be durable enough to withstand continuous use (we recommend choosing a reputable brand like Razer or HyperX).